EZInput: A Cross-Environment Python Library for Easy UI Generation in Scientific Computing: Methods

 Automatic environment detection eliminates the need for developers to specify execution context manually or maintain parallel code paths for different environments.
 The detection mechanism examines multiple characteristics of the Python runtime environment to reliably distinguish between Jupyter notebook contexts, interactive terminal sessions, and non-interactive script execution.
 The primary detection strategy checks for the presence of an active IPython kernel by attempting to import \texttt{IPython.get\_ipython()} and inspecting the returned shell type.
 If a ZMQInteractiveShell is detected, indicating a Jupyter notebook or JupyterLab environment, the Jupyter backend is selected.
 For Google Colab environments, EZInput automatically detects the Colab runtime by attempting to import the \texttt{google.colab} module and, when detected, enables the custom widget manager through \texttt{output.enable\_custom\_widget\_manager()} to ensure full ipywidgets compatibility.
 For other execution contexts, including standard Python interpreters, IPython terminal sessions, or non-interactive scripts, the terminal backend is selected.

-The Jupyter backend implementation leverages ipywidgets to generate interactive controls that integrate seamlessly with Jupyter's display system.
+The Jupyter backend uses ipywidgets to generate interactive controls within Jupyter's display system.
 Each parameter type maps to appropriate widget classes: integer and float ranges to \texttt{IntSlider} and \texttt{FloatSlider} widgets respectively, dropdown selections to \texttt{Dropdown} widgets, text inputs to \texttt{Text} or \texttt{Textarea} widgets, file paths to \texttt{Text} widgets with optional file dialog integration, and checkboxes to \texttt{Checkbox} widgets.
 Widgets are assembled into vertical layouts using \texttt{VBox} containers, with automatic width and styling applied for visual consistency.
 Widget styling utilizes Jupyter's built-in themes to ensure compatibility with user-selected color schemes.
 Event handlers are attached to widget \texttt{observe} methods to detect value changes, trigger validation logic, and update the internal parameter registry.